Authors & Artists

 Jennifer L. Freed’s recent poetry appears or is forthcoming in Atlanta Review, Zone 3, Connecticut River Review, The Worcester Review, and previous issues of Amsterdam Quarterly, and has thrice been nominated for a Pushcart Prize.
 Her chapbook, These Hands Still Holding, was a finalist for the 2013 New Woman’s Voices prize.
 Years ago (before husband, before children), she taught English in China and in then-Czechoslovakia.
 She now lives in Massachusetts.

-Bryan R. Monte’s poetry has appeared in print journals such as Assaracus, Bay Windows, Friends Journal, Irreantum and Sunstone, online in Poetry Pacific and the South Florida Poetry Journal and in the anthologies Gathered: Contemporary Quaker Poets (Sundress Press, 2013), and Immigration and Justice For Our Neighbors (Celery City Books, 2017).
+Bryan R. Monte’s poetry has appeared in print journals such as Bay Windows, Friends Journal, Irreantum and Sunstone, online in Poetry Pacific and the South Florida Poetry Journal and in the anthologies Gathered: Contemporary Quaker Poets (Sundress Press, 2013), and Immigration & Justice For Our Neighbors (Celery City Books, 2017).
 He was interviewed by Friends Journal at www.youtube.com/watch?v=bPMOKG_nI2E.
-His book, On the Level: Forty Poems about Multiple Sclerosis, is in search of a publisher.
+His book, On the Level: Forty-one Poems about Multiple Sclerosis, is in search of a publisher.

-Meryl Stratford is an associate editor for SoFloPoJo, southfloridapoetryjournal.com.
+Meryl Statford is an associate editor for SoFloPoJo, southfloridapoetryjournal.com.
 Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets.
-Her poems have appeared recently in Amsterdam Quarterly, Rattle, and Portside, and have been anthologized in MALALA: Poems for Malala Yousafzai (FutureCycle Press) and Slay Your Darlings (Parson’s Porch Books) among others.
+Meryl’s poems have appeared in nine previous issues of Amsterdam Quarterly.
+Her work has also been published online in Rattle and in various print journals and anthologies.
 A video of her poem, “Ruffian,” first published in AQ19, can be viewed at https://youtu.be/AU-LzZ13MJU.